-- Adopt a new 10-year Housing Strategy. - Support neighbourhood regeneration across the city and deliver new council homes, ensuring high energy efficiency standards to reduce running costs and emissions. - Secure more funding to tackle homelessness to ensure that good quality support and accommodation is available for those in need. - Work with property owners to bring empty homes back into use and review the landlord incentive scheme to increase the number of private rented homes available. - Introduce stronger mechanisms and regulatory powers, such as an Article 4 Direction, to control the proliferation of Houses in Multiple Occupation. - 2.
+- Adopt a new 10-year Housing Strategy. - Explore through the emerging Strategic and Local Plan, the possibility of increasing the requirement for affordable housing on all new major developments in the city from 20% to 30%. - Work with partners to support neighbourhood regeneration across the city, including the regeneration of Matson and Podsmead. - Deliver new council homes and invest in existing council homes, ensuring high energy efficiency standards to reduce running costs and emissions. - Explore options for the council to deliver social housing, including a social housing development company. - Secure more funding to tackle homelessness to ensure that good quality support and accommodation is available for those in need. - Work with property owners to bring empty homes back into use and review the landlord incentive scheme to increase the number of private rented homes available. - Introduce stronger mechanisms and regulatory powers, such as an Article 4 Direction, to control the proliferation of Houses in Multiple Occupation and improve standards in the private rented sector. - 2.
 Prioritise the safety of our residents, working closely with our partners to use available mechanisms to tackle anti-social behaviour across the city and create a safer environment for everyone who lives in and visits Gloucester.